Alexander Seton, 1st Viscount of Kingston: Marriages

-Following the death of Elizabeth Douglas, Kingston married Elizabeth Hamilton, daughter of John Hamilton, 1st Lord Belhaven and Stenton.
-Following her death he married fourthly, Lady Margaret Douglas, daughter of Archibald Douglas, 1st Earl of Ormond.
+Following the death of Elizabeth Douglas, Kingston married Elizabeth Hamilton, daughter of John Hamilton, 1st Lord Belhaven and Stenton and Margaret Hamilton, Lady Belhaven and Stenton.

+Following the death of Elizabeth Hamilton he married fourthly, Lady Margaret Douglas, daughter of Archibald Douglas, 1st Earl of Ormond and Lady Jane Wemyss.
 He had no issue by his last two wives.

 Burial

 Lord Kingston was buried on 25 October 1691, within the parish church of Whittingehame, Haddingtonshire.

 Works

 Kingston wrote a continuation of his family history which was begun a century earlier by Sir Richard Maitland;